Rome's ancient Appian Way - Appia Antica

 The road begins at Capitol Hill.
 It passes through the Roman Forum leaving it just after the Arch of Titus.
 It borders the Palatine and the Circus Maximus, and also Caracalla's Baths, reaching the imposing gate of St. Sebastian.

+Caracalla was emperor Septimius Severus' son.
 The gigantic baths, which could host up to 2,000 citizens, were Rome's second largest, as Diocletian's bath in the Esquiline were also larger.
+The imposing compound included three gigantic covered pools (with hot, warm and cold water), gyms, halls for meetings and lectures.

 Just after the gate, you first find the site where St. Peter according to the tradition had a vision of Jesus (Domine, quo vadis?
 Lord, where shall I go?) when he feared that he would meet his caputre and death in Rome.

-The first walls of Rome were the Servian, built by the king Servus.
+The first walls of Rome were the Servian, built by the king Tullius Servus.
 Part of them can still be seen near the Termini train station.

-St. Sebastian's gate
+Left: St. Sebastian's gate

 Marcus Aurelius fortified the town in the 3rd century AD with imposing walls, interspersed with high towers, largely extant today.